 Beauty and the Sort of Beastly

 Music, music everywhere and ever bit annoying.
 I know when it comes to these made for TV romantic Christmas movies I should be prepared for that constant piano playing which rumbles along in the background of every single scene but in the case of "Christmas Belle" it is too dominant and becomes annoying.
-So annoying that it is the first thing I had to mention in this movie review as it spoils the movie although "Christmas Belle" is also one of those less than subtle romantic dramas.
+It is so annoying that it is the first thing I had to mention in this movie review as it spoils the movie although "Christmas Belle" is also one of those less than subtle romantic dramas.

-Aside from that well we have Haylie Duff giving us the kind and loveable character whilst Nicholas Gonzalez does mean, moody but handsome and who spends a surprising amount of time with his shirt off, more than Taylor Lautner who he looks a bit like.
-Of course there is Mark Famiglietti who does comically slimy but also C. Thomas Howell who now finds himself relegated to the slightly comical father role although does it well.
+Aside from that, well we have Haylie Duff giving us the kind and loveable character whilst Nicholas Gonzalez does mean, moody but handsome and who spends a surprising amount of time with his shirt off, more than Taylor Lautner who he looks a bit like.
+Of course there is Mark Famiglietti who does comically slimy but also C. Thomas Howell who now finds himself relegated to the slightly comical father role although he does it well.

 What this all boils down to is that "Christmas Belle" is not really the Christmas movie I had hoped for as it lacks subtlety, suffers from a too prominent musical score and isn't that focussed on Christmas.
 But for those who enjoy the tale of "Beauty and the Beast" and made for TV romantic dramas will probably find this sweet and entertaining.